cagov/covid19/ARCHITECTURE.md

 ## Running the application as a developer
 `npm run dev`
 : Run a local version of the application.
+This skips transpilation for IE11.

 `npm run start`:
 Create a static build of the site and then run `watch` mode.
 BrowserSync will check for file changes and then update the application.